 How to Answer Job Interview Questions About Your Last Boss

-This is where walking on egg shells would be advised.
-Even if your up line manager or supervisor was the Devil in disguise, always, always avoid negativity, insults or defamatory comments.
+This is where walking on eggshells would be advised.
+Even if your previous manager or supervisor was the devil in disguise, always, always avoid negativity, insults or defamatory comments.
 The person sitting right in front of you will not take kindly to you moaning about your previous boss and the chances are they will presume you may one day talk of them in the same light.

 Keep this as a positive and respectful answer.
-If you liked all your previous managers then you are very lucky and if not, then try to think about at least one thing you may have learned from the not so nice ones.
+If you liked all your previous managers then you are very lucky.
+If not, then try to think about at least one thing you may have learned from the not so nice ones.

 If you are interviewing in the same town as your previous company or even in the same sector, don’t forget that your old boss might actually be a friend or acquaintance of the interviewer!